Do you love to knit, weave, or crochet? Interested in natural or sustainable clothing? Then don’t miss the Washington County Fiber Tour this April!

 Right in the charming village is West End Deli Works, Country Gals Cafe’, The Bog, La Placita Cantina, and many more options depending on what you’re craving.
 As you head north toward the next set of farms, there’s also Burger Den Restaurant, known for its locally-sourced meat and produce, and a great view of Schoolhouse Lake from their outdoor picnic area.

-From there head to Salem’s Fiber Kingdom to meet the working flock of colored and white Angora rabbits; shop for luxurious angora/wool yarn, supplies and equipment, and finished fiber works; and view demonstrations of bunny clipping, spinning, and weaving.
+Next, head to Salem’s Fiber Kingdom to meet the working flock of colored and white Angora rabbits; shop for luxurious angora/wool yarn, supplies and equipment, and finished fiber works; and view demonstrations of bunny clipping, spinning, and weaving.

 Also in Salem is Quarry Ridge Farm.
 Overlooking the beautiful Green Mountains of Vermont you’ll find their herd of alpacas and can shop for fine yarns and blends, and unique hand-woven and knitted garments.
 Salem is another great spot for a mid-day meal or drink.
 Try the Salem Tavern or the newly reopened Jacko’s Corner!